-As a community mental health worker, I found myself in the position several times of supporting individuals and their families through the beginning of the involuntary hospitalization process, often referred to as a 5150.
+As a community mental health worker in the mid 2010s, I found myself in the position several times of supporting individuals and their families through the beginning of the involuntary hospitalization process, often referred to as a 5150.
 My experiences have been exclusively in Alameda County, and primarily with John George Psychiatric Pavilion and Herrick Hospital.
 Obviously, this process is very unique based on the individual and their location, but here are some patterns I've seen over the dozens of involuntary hospitalizations I've worked on.
 The Family Education and Resource Center has put together an amazing brochure to support you during this process as well.

 First off, if you know someone involved in a 5150, you have my well-wishes and condolences.
 This can be an incredibly frightening and overwhelming time, but you can absolutely help.